SPGryphons/GryphonCTF2017-Challenges/challenges/reverse/C my program_40/README.md

 Reversing

 ## Question
->My friend just learnt how to program in the C language.
-However, he said that something is wrong with his program and wants me to see what's going on...
-He tried sending me the file through whatsapp but it doesn't allow compiled C files.
-So he sent me this .txt file.
-I only know how to program in scratch so I have no idea what to do with this.
+>My classmate just learnt how to program in the C language.
+However, she said that something was wrong with her program and wants me to see what's going on...
+She tried sending me the file through Whatsapp but it doesn't allow compiled C files.
+So she sent me this .txt file.
+I only know how to program in Scratch so I have no idea what to do with this.

 ### Hint
 None.